William H. Milliken Jr.

 William H. Milliken Jr. (August 19, 1897 – July 4, 1969) was an American politician from Pennsylvania who served as a Republican member of the U.S. House of Representatives for Pennsylvania's 7th congressional district from 1959 to 1965.
 He served in the Pennsylvania House of Representatives for Delaware County from 1943 to 1946 and from 1949 to 1950.

+During his time in the U.S. House of Representatives, Milliken had a voting record that was mostly a conservative one.

 Early life and education

 Milliken was born in Philadelphia, Pennsylvania, and moved to Sharon Hill, Pennsylvania, in 1906.
 He attended Sharon Hill public schools and graduated from Drexel Institute in Philadelphia.
 After graduation he worked as a construction foreman and a sales executive for the Whitehall Cement Manufacturing Company.

 Career

 He was elected to the Pennsylvania State House of Representatives for Delaware County in a special election in 1943 to serve the remainder of the 1943 term.
 He was reelected in 1944 and 1948.
 He was not a candidate for reelection in 1946 and 1950.
 He served as clerk of courts of Delaware County, Pennsylvania.

 He was appointed burgess of Sharon Hill to fill an unexpired term on September 14, 1948, and was reelected in 1949, 1953 and 1957 and served until 1959.

 Milliken was elected as a Republican to the Eighty-sixth, Eighty-seventh and Eighty-eighth Congresses.